jalarcon-ale/MarkovChain/README.md

 Contact info: alejandrojavier.alarcongonzalez@uantwerpen.be

-The Python file Markov_SIR contains the code to generate realizations (simulations) of a discrete-time Markovian SIR model.
+The Python file Markov_SIR contains the code used to generate the data in the pre-print "Computation of Expected Epidemic Duration".
+The discrete-time Markovian SIR model used .
 This model is introduced next.

 The number of newly infected and removed individuals at time $t+h$ are denoted by $I_{t+h}^{new}$ and $R_{t+h}^{new}$, respectively.